Agriculture Nutrient Management and Fertilizer

 USDA Agricultural Research Service

-EPA's longstanding policy encourages the beneficial reuse and recycling of industrial wastes, including hazardous wastes, when such wastes can be used as safe and effective substitutes for virgin raw materials.
-Although EPA is examining whether some fertilizers or soil conditioners may contain potentially harmful levels of contaminants, the Agency believes that some wastes can be used beneficially in fertilizers when properly manufactured and applied.
+EPA's longstanding policy encourages the beneficial reuse and recycling of industrial wastes.
+This includes hazardous wastes, when such wastes can be used as safe and effective substitutes for virgin raw materials.
+EPA is examining whether some fertilizers or soil conditioners contain potentially harmful containment levels.
+However, the Agency believes that some wastes can be used beneficially in fertilizers when properly manufactured and applied.

 Concerns have been raised regarding the use of certain wastes in the manufacture of agricultural fertilizers and soil amendments, and the potential for ecological or human health risks, as well as crop damage, when such fertilizers are applied to farmlands.

 For fertilizers that contain hazardous waste, EPA standards specify limits on the levels of heavy metals and other toxic compounds that may be contained in the fertilizer products.
 These concentration limits are based on the "best demonstrated available technology" for reducing the toxicity and mobility of the hazardous constituents.
 However, fertilizer made from one specific type of hazardous waste air pollution control dust generated during steel manufacturing is not subject to those concentration limits.
 This exemption is based on a 1988 finding by EPA that the composition of this particular waste is comparable to the materials that would otherwise be used to make this type of fertilizer, and that its typical use is not harmful.
 All other fertilizers that contain hazardous wastes are, however, subject to the contaminant concentration limits established by EPA.

 In some States, the regulations on hazardous waste use in fertilizers may be more stringent than the Federal standards, since States can adopt regulations that are more stringent and/or broader in scope than the Federal regulations.